sudomesh/disaster-radio/README.md

 # Testing Firmware
 Once the firmware and SPIFFS image has been successfully flashed, you can test it by logging into the `disaster.radio <mac-address>` wireless network and navigating to http://192.168.4.1 in a browser to access the demo chat app.

-Note: v0.1.2 and later have switched to IRC-like commands, so try typing `/join <nickname>` into your Serial console.
+Note: v0.2.0 and later have switched to IRC-like commands, so try typing `/join <nickname>` into your Serial console.

-You can also perform some tests by logging into the disaster.radio's console interface.
+On v0.1.1 and earlier, you can also perform some tests by logging into the disaster.radio's console interface.
 If flashed correctly, you should be able to log into the device using a serial tool, such as screen or minicom or `pio device monitor` with a baud rate of 115200.
 You will be greeted by a banner that looks like this,
 ```
      ___              __                            ___
  ___/ (_)__ ___ ____ / /____ ____      _______ ____/ (_)__